zhhuta/vpsnet/vps.net.md

 		return cloud, template

-This function will parse dict of templates and print cloud and template id on that cloud.
-This params we will user for building VMs on specified clouds.
-Lets attache this prarams to our `infra.cfg`
+This function will parse a description of each template and print out the cloud and template ids.
+We will then use that info for building our VMs.
+Lets add this info to our `infra.cfg` file:

 	def modify_infra_cfg(config_infr,cloud,template):
 		"""Function that first modifi config_infr and add cloud id and template id to each server groups"""